 The Atlantic County Veterans Cemetery is located in the Atlantic County Park in Estell Manor, 3.5 miles south of Mays Landing on Route 50.
 The cemetery was officially dedicated in May of 1985 and serves as a final resting place for eligible veterans of the United States Armed Forces and their spouses.
-The cemetery can accommodate 5,200 interments.
-About 50% of these are already filled.

 The Atlantic County Park System also maintains a Veterans Memorial Park that is located on the corner of Zion Road and Bargaintown Road in Egg Harbor Township.

-Application for Burial
+Conditions and Application for Burial

 CONDITIONS FOR BURIAL IN ATLANTIC COUNTY VETERANS CEMETERY: